Hogan closes non-essential businesses

-The governor of Maryland has added to the list of restrictions in place during the new coronavirus pandemic, namely that all non-essential businesses must close at 5 p.m. today, March 23.
+The governor of Maryland has added to the list of restrictions in place during the new coronavirus pandemic, namely that all non-essential businesses must close.

 “Unfortunately, many people are still not taking it seriously,” Gov. Larry Hogan (R) said at a Monday morning press conference about COVID-19.